yulinkao/Computer-Vision-Experiments/README.md

-# Computer-Vision-Experiments
+# Image-Processing-Algorithms
-This repository contains a series of computer vision experiments focusing on various image processing and computer vision tasks.
-The experiments cover topics such as histogram equalization, template matching, homography estimation, 3D point cloud matching, camera calibration, and more.
+This repository hosts a collection of image-processing algorithms and computer vision experiments.
+These experiments cover various image analysis and manipulation aspects, including histogram equalization, template matching, camera calibration, 3D point cloud matching, and more.